ArchwayTrust/Education-G4S-APISync/README.md

 ## Adding API keys into SQL
 1. Connect to your SQL database using SSMS, right click on the table called sec.AcademySecurity and then "Edit Top 100".
 2. Add a row for each academy.
 "CurrentAcademicYear" for 2020/2021 would be 2021.
+3. AcademyCode in this table should be a unique aconym for the academy.

 ## First data sync
 Run G4SApiSync.exe with an account that has read/right privaledges on the database.